MarcGueury/oci-genai-agent-llama-lab/2-test/test.md

     ![test SQL](images/llama-react-sql.png)
 1. Type the question *What is the importance of Virus and Intrusion Detection*
     ![test RAG](images/llama-react-rag.png)
-1. Type the question *Get the ticket 1054*
+1. Type the question *Get the ticket 8*
     ![test diagram](images/llama-react-diagram1.png)
-1. Type the question *Draw a diagram of ticket 1054*
+1. Type the question *Draw a diagram of ticket 8*
     ![test diagram](images/llama-react-diagram2.png)

-## Task 7 - Test in Streamlit
+## Task 7 - (Optional) Test in Streamlit

 In the output of the installation of last lab, you got an Streamlit URL.
 Go to it.
 ex: http://12.23.56.78:8080

-1. Type the question *Get the tickets that have a description containing cloud*
+1. Type the question *Get the 10 first tickets that have a description containing cloud*
     ![test SQL](images/llama-streamlit-sql.png)
 1. Type the question *What is the importance of Virus and Intrusion Detection*
     ![test RAG](images/llama-streamlit-rag.png)